 The Muscular Dystrophy Association Art Collection was established in 1992 to focus attention on the achievements of artists with disabilities and to emphasize that physical disability is no barrier to creativity.
-The Collection, on permanent display at MDA national headquarters in Tucson, Ariz., comprises nearly 400 original works by adults and children who have any of the neuromuscular disorders in MDA's program.
-Artists in the Collection represent all 50 states, the District of Columbia and Puerto Rico, and range in age from 2 to 82.
+The Collection, on display at MDA's national office in Chicago, IL and the operations center in Tucson, Ariz., comprises 400 original works by adults and children who have any of the neuromuscular disorders in MDA's program.
+Artists in the Collection represent all 50 states, the District of Columbia and Puerto Rico, and range in age from 2 to 84 when the artwork was created.

 The MDA Art Collection is one of the most varied collections in the nation.
 The versatility attests to the imagination and talent of the artists.
 The Collection features unusual artistic media, from digital designs to collages with corn, to paint applied with wheelchair wheels and human feet.
 There are also many works in more traditional oils, watercolors, acrylics, pen and ink, crayons, pastels, bronze, ceramics and photography.